Viktoru/mlfruitandnut/mlfruitandnut/docs/development.md

 The content has Crops, Cultivars and Descriptions.
 There is not need to modify this file.
 For more information visit [Drupal API](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Ajax%21RestripeCommand.php/class/RestripeCommand/8.0.x).

- - Also, I have a Class ResetButtonCommand.php file.
-It is the same concept from the DataTablesCommand.php file.
-However, pass AjaxResponse object to render "resetButtonCommand".
+ - The Class ResetButtonCommand.php file.
+It has the same concept from the DataTablesCommand.php file.
+However, it is passing AjaxResponse object to render "resetButtonCommand".

- - Example script, resetButtonCommand
+ - Example script: resetButtonCommand

  ```bash
  Drupal.AjaxCommands.prototype.resetButtonCommand = function(ajax, response, status){